 Until 2019, through public consultation, anyone can comment on the content of the legislation.
-There were forums [eg Roundable for Youth (Kerekasztal a fiatalokért)], where the partner organisations could get to know the content indirectly.
+There were forums where the partner organisations could get to know the content indirectly.
 These are

 - the National Youth Council (Nemzeti Ifjúsági Tanács),

-- the National Conference of Student Governments (Hallgatói Önkormányzatok Országos Konferenciája),
+the National Organisation of Student Self-governing Bodies (Hallgatói Önkormányzatok Országos Konferenciája),

 - the Hungarian Youth Conference (Magyar Ifjúsági Konferencia),

-- National Association of PhD students (Doktoranduszok Országos Szövetsége),
+- Association of Hungarian PhD and DLA Students (Doktoranduszok Országos Szövetsége),

 - the Tempus Public Foundation (Tempus Közalapítvány),